stagehand-framework/stagehand/README.md

     API_KEY=${{ secrets.API_KEY }}" > .env.staging
 ```

+### Setting Up Your Stagehand Dashboard

+- Stagehand needs two additional pieces of information to know how to handle routing:
+- If you app is a Single Page Application (ie React)
+- Or if you app has all of its static routes served from `path/index.html` as opposed to just `path.html`
+  - Gatsby uses this routing out of the box
+  - You can check your build folder (public, out, build) to see how your application handles routing
+- This will create the `.github/stagehand` folder where the html, javascript, and service worker files will live
+- We provide a basic dashboard overlay that will be visible from every page of your stagehand application
+  - It is an HTML wrapper around your entire application
+  - We provide a banner at the top of your page containing some metadata (Creation Time, branch that the PR was opened on, and owner of the repository)
+- If you wish to add to this dashboard you can alter the html and javascript that we provide out of the box.

 ### Pushing Your `./github` folder to your GitHub Repostory

 - The last step is pushing your `./github` folder to your repository